StudioNirin/PlexCache-Redux/README.md

 It seems we all owe a debt of thanks to someone called brimur[^3] for providing the script that served as the foundation and inspiration for this project.
 That was long before my time on it though, the first iteration I saw was by bexem[^4], who also has my thanks.
 But the biggest contributor to this continuation of the project was by bbergle[^5], who put in all the work on refactoring and cleaning up all the code into bite-sized chunks that were understandable to a novice like myself.
 All I did then was go through it all and try and make the wierd janky Plex API actually kinda work, for what I needed it to do anyway!

+[^1]: Remote users do not have individual watchlists accessible by the API.
+It's unfortunately not a thing.
+So instead I am using the available RSS feed as a workaround.
+The downside of this is...
+[^2]: ...that it is an all-or-nothing proposal for remote users.
+Local users can still be toggled on a per-user basis.
 [^3]: [brimur/preCachePlexOnDeckEpiosodes.py](https://gist.github.com/brimur/95277e75ca399d5d52b61e6aa192d1cd)
 [^4]: https://github.com/bexem/PlexCache
 [^5]: https://github.com/BBergle/PlexCache